 Types of a Agricultural Engineer

 There are several options for those who have completed their studies in agricultural engineering.
 From being a plant physiologist to a food supervisor or an agronomist, one can take up any career.
-Some of the popular careers as agriculture engineers are mentioned below:
+Some of the popular alternative career options for biological engineers are mentioned below:

-Plant physiologist: Plant physiologists study various functions of living plants right down to the cellular level.
+Plant Physiologist: Plant physiologist are a type of botanists who study various functions of living plants right down to the cellular level.
 Agriculture scientists study the entire functions that take place in plants, starting from their growth and till the time they die and understand how they produce fruits.

-Food supervisor: A food supervisor looks after the overall food hygiene and safety.
+Food Inspector: A food inspector looks after the overall food hygiene and safety.
 A food supervisor ensures that standards are being met.
-A food supervisor monitors and supervises all the food handlers to make sure that all the food handling tasks are carried out in an efficient manner.
+A food inspector monitors and supervises all the food handlers to make sure that all the food handling tasks are carried out in an efficient manner.

-Agricultural inspector: They are responsible for inspecting farms and other agricultural organisations.
-Agricultural inspectors inspect the products and equipment, and sites to ensure that everything is according to the government regulations.
+Agricultural Inspector: They are responsible for inspecting farms and other agricultural organisations.
+Agricultural inspector inspects the products and equipment, and sites to ensure that everything is according to the government regulations.
 Most of the agricultural inspectors are employed by the state and central governments.

 Agronomist: They work to find various ways to produce more food and increase soil productivity.
 Agronomists often work as planners and managers and frequently conduct soil testing and land appraisal procedures.
 Agronomists also work to improve the nutritional value of crops and seeds.